This determines how the control looks. For example, this may include colors, text, or the visibility of certain aspects of the control.

 The action refers to any event that may be triggered when the user clicks on a Block or part of a Block.
 For example, the page may redirect to another page or website, a data source may be updated, or a confirmation dialog may appear.

 This configures the page or website that the webpage will navigate to when the user clicks on a control.
-Actions include:
+The options are:

 Pass Page Parameters